thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 Alarm widgets are useful for visualization alarms for specific entities, both in real-time and history modes.

-{% include images-gallery.html imageCollection="wl-alarm-bundle-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-alarm-bundle" preview="false" %}

 ### Analog Gauges

 Analog Gauges is useful for visualization temperature, humidity, speed, and other integer or float values.

-{% include images-gallery.html imageCollection="wl-analog-gauges-bundle-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-analog-gauges-bundle" preview="false" %}

 ### Cards

 Cards are useful for visualization time series data or attributes in table or card widgets.

-{% include images-gallery.html imageCollection="wl-cards-bundle-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-cards-bundle" preview="false" %}

 ### Charts

 Charts are useful for visualization historical or real-time data with a time window.

-{% include images-gallery.html imageCollection="wl-charts-bundle-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-charts-bundle" preview="false" %}

 ### Control widgets

 Control widgets are useful for visualization the current state and sending RPC commands to target devices.

-{% include images-gallery.html imageCollection="wl-control-bundle-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-control-bundle" preview="false" %}

 ### Digital Gauges

 Digital Gauges are useful for visualization temperature, humidity, speed and other integer or float values.

-{% include images-gallery.html imageCollection="wl-digital-bundle-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-digital-bundle" preview="false" %}

 ### Gateway widgets

 Gateway widgets are useful for managing extensions.

-{% include images-gallery.html imageCollection="wl-gateway-bundle-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-gateway-bundle" preview="false" %}

 ### GPIO widgets

 GPIO widgets are useful for visualization and controlling GPIO state for target devices.

-{% include images-gallery.html imageCollection="wl-gpio-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-gpio" preview="false" %}

 ### Maps widgets

 Map widgets are useful for visualizing the geographic location of devices and tracking device routes in both real-time and history modes.

-{% include images-gallery.html imageCollection="wl-maps-bundle-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-maps-bundle" preview="false" %}

 ### Input widgets

 Input widgets are useful for modifying the attributes of an entity.

-{% include images-gallery.html imageCollection="wl-input-bundle-pe" preview="false" %}
+{% include images-gallery.html imageCollection="wl-input-bundle" preview="false" %}

 ## Widgets Bundles export/import